YosefLab/yoseflab.github.io-deprecated/_posts/2019-6-27-ZeroInflation.md

 Please share any feedback with us via twitter (@YosefLab) or through the comment section below.

 ## Acknowledgements
 We acknowledge members of the Yosef Lab, especially Zoë Steier and Matt Jones for remarks on some of the results on this blog post.
-We thank Adam Gayoso for reviewing some of the code and Gabriel Misrachi for his work on Hyperopt, which is the basis for meaningful model selection.
+We thank Adam Gayoso for reviewing some of the code and Gabriel Misrachi for his work on scVI's new autotune module, which is the basis for meaningful model selection.

 ## Bibliography